 What can I serve with a tagine?

-Rice or cous cous works well with a tagine, and is usually what I choose.
+Rice or cous cous work well served with a tagine, and is usually what we choose.
 You could also opt for bread and traditional north African side salads if you’re feeling a bit more adventurous!

 Can I freeze leftover Lamb Tagine?